 - STOP, STOPALL, UNSUBSCRIBE, CANCEL, END, and QUIT

 The image below shows what you can expect from a certain response.

-All of these responses, other than When no keyword is recognized and JOIN, are required by TCPA Guidelines and mandatory within Klaviyo.
+All of these responses are mandatory within Klaviyo except for When no keyword is recognized.
 The mandatory responses are thus free of charge.
 In addition, text within keyword responses can be edited to fit your brand and desired content.